Updated:

 Arab Spring: Its Success and Failure Factors Proposal

-Exclusively available on IvyPanda Available only on IvyPanda
+Exclusively available on Available only on IvyPanda® Made by Human No AI

 Introduction

-A revolution is a political phenomenon that calls for change of political ideologies, freedom and democracy.
-In addition, it is a collective behaviour characterized by unrest which is carried out by the masses under oppressive or tyrannical regimes.
-The uprisings that undertook place in the Middle East and the Northern Africa region in 2011 were popularly known as the Arab spring (Asheley 2011).
 The uprisings started in Tunisia and were executed using some of the popular social media sites like Facebook and Twitter.
-The masses used the social media as a tool to portray their displeasure against autocratic leaders in the Arab world (Faris 2010).
-It should be noted that even before the major uprisings took place, demonstrations and protests had been going on in countries like Iran and Iraq.
+The masses used social media to portray their displeasure against autocratic leaders in the Arab world (Faris 2010).
+It should be noted that even before the major uprisings took place, demonstrations and protests occurred in countries like Iran and Iraq.
 However, the 2011 revolts were very intense as the entire world watched in disbelief the toppling and execution of powerful and dictatorial leaders.
-The revolution in Egypt happened at a time when the country was experiencing mounting pressure from various western countries, key among them the United States.
+The revolution in Egypt happened when the country was experiencing mounting pressure from various Western countries, the key to which was the United States.

 The Obama administration was very vocal in calling for the respect of people’s voices and in encouraging the leaders to exercise democracy.
-The Arab uprisings swept across the entire MENA region in the beginning of 2011.
+The Arab uprisings swept across the entire MENA region at the beginning of 2011.
 The uprisings were successful in Libya, Tunisia, Yemen, and Egypt and are still going on in some countries like Syria.
-The revolution led to the death of Colonel Muammar Gaddafi of Libya, the toppling of President Hosni Mubarak of Egypt and the ousting of Tunisia’s President Zine el-Abidine Ben Ali (Haas 2012, p.271).
-In both Tunisia and Egypt, democratic elections have recently been held for the first time with the newly elected democratic leaders assuming office.
+The revolution led to the death of Colonel Muammar Gaddafi of Libya, the toppling of President Hosni Mubarak of Egypt, and the ousting of Tunisia’s President Zine el-Abidine Ben Ali (Haas 2012, p.271).
+In both Tunisia and Egypt, democratic elections have recently been held for the first time, with the newly elected democratic leaders assuming office.

 Revolutions do not just occur; they are influenced by several factors.
-According to Colombo (2012, p.1) and Pollack (2011, p.2), the movements that led to the Arab spring were triggered by several causes that had been simmering for a long time and they include social, economic and political dissatisfaction.
-The dissatisfaction resulting from the aforementioned pillars of society culminated in the repression of civil, media, and political freedoms, economic malaise and poor governance compounded by nepotism, corruption, increase in food prices, lack of opportunities and increase in the levels of unemployment (Colombo 2012, p.1; Hislope & Mughan 2011).
+According to Colombo (2012, p.1) and Pollack (2011, p.2), the movements that led to the Arab Spring were triggered by several causes that had been simmering for a long time, and they include social, economic, and political dissatisfaction.
+The dissatisfaction resulting from the aforementioned pillars of society culminated in the repression of civil, media, and political freedoms, economic malaise and poor governance compounded by nepotism, corruption, increase in food prices, lack of opportunities, and increase in the levels of unemployment (Colombo 2012, p.1; Hislope & Mughan 2011).

 Similar sentiments have also been echoed by Malik and Awadallah (2011, p.2) who acknowledge that the Arab revolution was fully based on economic underpinnings and were mainly fueled by poverty and lack of economic opportunities.
 Lack of response by the ruling class and governments made people to despair and as such, taking part in the revolution was seen as the ultimate hope for the people.
 As noted by Sharabi (1998), the Arab region is characterized by bad political systems which encourage corruption, hinder freedom of speech, free elections and religious fundamentalism.
 It is worth noting that the military played a major role in spurring the revolution.
 For instance, after the 9/11 attack, Egypt impeached some of its citizens as part of fighting terrorism which is ironical since it led to oppression of the political freedom and democracy of the individuals.